 1174 Thirsk Castle destroyed by order of King Henry II.

-1430 Rebuilding of St Mary's Parish Church begun - completed fifty years later.
+1430 Rebuilding of St Mary's Parish Church begins on an earlier Norman Church site

 1489 The people of the North refuse to pay new taxes.
 Earl of Northumberland slain.